A new model of sustainable tourism

 Increased awareness of and pride in the value and importance of the geodiversity and natural and cultural heritage of Kent.

-Create an enhanced professional understanding of the geodiversity in the AONB, which will contribute positively to the ongoing conservation work not just of the AONB Unit but also of partner organisations.
+Create an enhanced professional understanding of the geodiversity in the AONB, which will contribute positively to the ongoing conservation work not just of the National Landscape team but also of partner organisations.

 Support for tourism professionals to discover local heritage